 4 Proud Boys, including leader Enrique Tarrio, guilty of seditious conspiracy for Jan.
 6 Capitol attack

-Proud Boys leader Enrique Tarrio and three lieutenants on Thursday were found guilty of entering a seditious conspiracy against the U.S. government which culminated in the Jan.
-6, 2021 Capitol attack.
+Proud Boys leader Enrique Tarrio and three lieutenants were found guilty Thursday of entering a seditious conspiracy against the U.S. government that culminated in the Jan.
+6, 2021, Capitol attack.
+A fifth Proud Boy was acquitted of the charge.

-Prosecutors painted Tarrio as the leader of the plot, despite not physically being in D.C. that day.
-His Jan.
-4, 2021 arrest on unrelated charges and the stabbing of several Proud Boys at a December 2020 protest turned members of the group against D.C. law enforcement and served as motivators to stop the election certification, the government claimed.
+Prosecutors painted Tarrio as the leader of the plot, despite not physically being in Washington that day.
+His arrest on Jan.
+4, 2021, on unrelated charges and the stabbing of several Proud Boys at a protest in December 2020 turned members of the group against District of Columbia law enforcement and served as motivators to try to stop certification of the 2020 presidential election, the government claimed.

 "It was Donald Trump’s words, it was his motivation, it was his anger that caused what occurred on Jan.
 6," Tarrio attorney Nayib Hassan said in his closing remarks.
 "They want to use Enrique Tarrio as a scapegoat for Donald Trump and those in power."

-Defendants Ethan Nordean, Joseph Biggs and Zachary Rehl were also found guilty of sedition.
-The jury has not decided whether defendant Dominic Pezzola, who is well known for using a police riot shield to break open a window of the Capitol, is guilty of sedition or conspiring to obstruct an official proceeding.
+Defendants Ethan Nordean, Joseph Biggs and Zachary Rehl also were found guilty of seditious conspiracy.
+The jury decided later Thursday that defendant Dominic Pezzola, who is well known for using a police riot shield to break open a window of the Capitol, is not guilty of the charge.

 U.S. District Judge Timothy Kelly, who is overseeing the case, instructed the jury that they could return a partial verdict on any charges at any time.
-They are undecided on two charges for defendants Nordean, Biggs, Rehl and Tarrio, as well.
-The jury has returned to deliberations and could deliver another verdict at any time.

-All defendants were convicted of obstructing the certification of the 2020 presidential election, and four were convicted of conspiring to obstruct it.
-The jury has not decided whether Pezzola conspired to obstruct the certification of the 2020 votes.
+Kelly declared the jury hung on whether Pezzola conspired to obstruct the certification of the 2020 election and a second count of assaulting, resisting and impeding an officer.
+He also declared the jury hung on two charges for defendants Nordean, Biggs, Rehl and Tarrio.

-Each dressed in a full suit, the Proud Boys stood shoulder-to-shoulder and remained stony as the verdicts were read.
+Each dressed in a full suit, the Proud Boys stood shoulder-to-shoulder and were expressionless as the verdicts were read.

 The Justice Department's conviction of Tarrio and three others on the rare, Civil War-era crime bolsters its account that the Capitol attack endangered American law and order.
-The DOJ has now earned convictions on 10 of the 14 sedition cases it tried in connection with the riot, including that of Oath Keepers leader Stewart Rhodes.
+The Justice Department also earned several high-profile seditious conspiracy convictions of members of the right-wing militia group Oath Keepers, including leader Stewart Rhodes.

+Attorney General Merrick Garland Thursday lauded the work of federal prosecutors, FBI agents and analysts.

+“Our work will continue,” Garland said, adding that the verdicts were an example of the government’s “steadfast commitment to defend the American people and American democracy."

 The convictions

-The five Proud Boys on trial were found guilty of combined charges, including seditious conspiracy.
-Here are the charges on which a D.C. federal jury found the defendants guilty:
+The five Proud Boys were found guilty of combined charges, including seditious conspiracy.
+Here are the charges on which a federal jury found the defendants guilty:

 Enrique Tarrio: Guilty of seditious conspiracy, conspiracy to obstruct an official proceeding, obstruction of an official proceeding, conspiracy to prevent an officer from discharging any duties, obstruction of law enforcement and destruction of government property.